Vill-Lab/2024-TPAMI-VGDCU/README.md

 <img src="figures\RGvsVG.png" alt="Differece" width="80%">
 </p>

-Rendering vector graphics into pixel arrays can result in significant memory costs or loss of information, as demonstrated in above Figure 1.
+Rendering vector graphics into pixel arrays can result in significant memory costs or loss of information, as shown in above Figure 1.
 We propose the first large-scale chart-based vector graphics dataset focusing on VG-based Detection and Chart Understanding.

 | Task                             | Dataset                            | Type | Source            | \# Chart Type | \# Nums  |
 |----------------------------------|------------------------------------|------|-------------------|---------------|----------|